Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Introduction

 Deep neural networks now meet, or even exceed, human competency in many challenging task domains \citep{he2016deep, silver2017mastering, wu2016google, he2017mask}.
 Their success on these tasks, however, is generally limited to the narrow set of conditions under which they were trained, falling short of the capacity for strong forms of generalization that is central to human intelligence \citep{barrett2018measuring,lake2018generalization,hill2019learning,webb2020learning}, and hence fail to provide insights into how our brain supports them.
 One such case is out-of-distribution (OOD) generalization where the test data lies outside the distribution of the training data.
 Here, we consider two challenging cognitive problems that often require a capacity for OOD generalization: a) analogy and b) arithmetic.
 What enables the human brain to successfully generalize on these tasks, and how might we better realize that ability in deep learning systems?

-To address the problem, we focus on two properties of processing in the brain that we hypothesize are useful for OOD generalization: a) the \textit{abstract representations} of relational structure, in which relations are preserved across transformations like translation and scaling (such as observed for grid cells in mammalian medial entorhinal cortex \citep{hafting2005microstructure}); and b) an \textit{attentional objective} to attend to abstract representations that have maximum variance and minimum correlation among them, over the training data.
-The net effect of these two properties is to normalize the representations of training and testing data in a way that preserves their relational structure, and allows the network to learn that structure in a form that can be applied well beyond the domain over which it was trained.
+To address the problem, we focus on two properties of processing in the brain that we hypothesize are useful for OOD generalization: a) the \textit{abstract representations} of relational structure, in which relations are preserved across transformations like translation and scaling (such as observed for grid cells in mammalian medial entorhinal cortex \citep{hafting2005microstructure}); and b) an \textit{attentional objective} inspired from Determinantal Point Processes (DPPs), which are probabilistic models of repulsion arising in quantum physics \citep{macchi1975coincidence}, to attend to abstract representations that have maximum variance and minimum correlation among them, over the training data.
+We refer to this as DPP attention or DPP-A. The net effect of these two properties is to normalize the representations of training and testing data in a way that preserves their relational structure, and allows the network to learn that structure in a form that can be applied well beyond the domain over which it was trained.

-In previous work, it has been shown that such OOD generalization can be accomplished in a neural network by providing it with a mechanism for temporal context normalization \citep{webb2020learning}, a technique that allows neural networks to preserve the relational structure between the inputs in a local temporal context, while abstracting over the differences between contexts.
-Here, we test whether the same capabilities can be achieved using a well-established, biologically plausible embedding scheme -- grid codes -- and an adaptive form of normalization that is based strictly on the statistics of the training data in the embedding space.
-We show that when deep neural networks are presented with data that exhibits such relational structure, grid code embeddings coupled with an error-minimizing/attentional objective promotes strong OOD generalization.
+In previous work, it has been shown that such OOD generalization can be accomplished in a neural network by providing it with a mechanism for temporal context normalization \citep{webb2020learning}\footnote{Temporal context normalization \citep{webb2020learning} is a normalization procedure proposed for use in training a neural network, similar to batch normalization \citep{ioffe2015batch}, in which tensor normalization is applied over the temporal instead of the batch dimension, which is shown to help with OOD generalization.
+It is unrelated to the temporal context model \citep{howard2005temporal}, which is a computational model that proposes a role for temporal coding in the functions of the medial temporal lobe in support of episodic recall, and spatial navigation.}, a technique that allows neural networks to preserve the relational structure between the inputs in a local temporal context, while abstracting over the differences between contexts.
+Here, we test whether the same capabilities can be achieved using a well-established, biologically plausible embedding scheme -- grid cell code -- and an adaptive form of normalization that is based strictly on the statistics of the training data in the embedding space.
+We show that when deep neural networks are presented with data that exhibits such relational structure, grid cell code coupled with an error-minimizing/attentional objective promotes strong OOD generalization.
 We unpack each of these theoretical components in turn before describing the tasks, modeling architectures, and results.